 I am trying to find the recipe for vinegar pie.

-If anyone has this recipe, I would be very grateful to receive
+If anyone has this recipe, I would be very grateful to receive a copy.

 Fannie Ruth Daniels

 Ashland, KY 41105

 Lotts Creek Community School Founded By Alice Slone

 I currently subscribe to The Kentucky Explorer, and I enjoy the magazine.

 I would like to point out an error on page 93 of the May 2010 issue.
 It is listed that the founder of the Lotts Creek Community School (also known as Cordia) as Alice Stone.
 The founder was instead Alice Slone.
 I know since I attended the school for 12 years, and Miss Slone was a constant presence everywhere at the school at that time.
 She served as principal, fundraiser, and in virtually every capacity.
 She was a wonderful person whom no one who attended the school could ever forget.